Big City Bus Driver

 Yukon Territory, Canada

-Big City Bus DriverNow, I’ve lived and grown up in a tiny 1,000-person town in the Yukon Territory all my life, rarely leaving it.
-Being a “small town girl”, I admit I’m fairly ignorant about city life.
+Now, I’ve lived in a tiny 1,000-person town in the Yukon Territory all my life, rarely leaving it.
+Being a small-town girl, I admit I’m fairly ignorant about city life.

 People at home always told me no one cares in the city, so I was afraid to talk to anyone.

 I was shocked.
-He spent a good twenty minutes with me, telling me everything I needed to know, before giving me the tickets.
-I thanked him repeatedly, and asked him how much I owed for all the tickets.
+He spent a good twenty minutes with me, telling me everything I needed to know before giving me the tickets.
+I thanked him repeatedly and asked him how much I owed for all the tickets.
 “Nothing.
 Just please get yourself home to the Yukon, young lady.
 You belong there.”

 I never did learn his name, but I’ll always remember him.
 People had told me that in the city, no one cares, but now I know that’s not always true.
 That driver cared enough to help a foolish young northerner find her way home.